Keizaal/Keizaal/index.md

 I hope this overview of Keizaal was helpful to you.
 If you like what you've read, consider giving the modlist a try; click [here](https://keizaal.github.io/Keizaal/INSTALLATIONGUIDE.html) to go to the installation guide.

-If you have any specific questions about the modlist, feel free to contact me (Tate Taylor) on [my community Discord server](https://discord.gg/eYZJFP8) to learn more.
+If you have any specific questions about the modlist, feel free to contact me (Tate Taylor) on [my community Discord server](https://discord.gg/eYZJFP8){:target="_blank" rel="noopener"} to learn more.